Jessie Mueller

 Jessica Ruth Mueller (born February 20, 1983) is an American actress and singer.
-She started her acting career in Chicago and won two Joseph Jefferson Awards in 2008 and 2011 for her roles as Carrie Pipperidge in Carousel and Amalia Balash in She Loves Me.
+She started her acting career in Chicago and won two Joseph Jefferson Awards in 2008 and 2011 for her roles as Julie Jordan in Carousel and Amalia Balash in She Loves Me.
 In 2011, she moved to New York City to star in a Broadway revival of musical On a Clear Day You Can See Forever, for which she was nominated for a Tony Award for Best Featured Actress in a Musical at the 66th Tony Awards.
 She won the 2014 Tony Award for Best Actress in a Musical in Beautiful: The Carole King Musical.
 She went on to receive two additional Best Actress in a Musical Tony Award nominations for her leading roles in Waitress (2016) and the Broadway revival of Carousel (2018).

 Early life and education

 Jessie Mueller was born to actors Jill (née Shellabarger) and Roger Mueller and was raised in Evanston, Illinois.

 Her brothers, Andrew and Matt, and sister, Abby Mueller, are all actors and known for their work in Chicago, Off-Broadway, and Broadway productions.
 As of 2019, three of the four Mueller siblings had appeared in Broadway productions.

 Mueller is Lutheran.
 She graduated from Evanston Township High School in 2001 and from Syracuse University in 2005.